maverickmath/ashuku/README.txt

 ashuku is a tool to track a multitude of daily statistics, like mood and health.
-Its design goals are simplicity and fast usage. ashuku can draw graphs and analyze data for correlation.
-Data is stored in plain text files in an easy to read (for both humans and machines) format.
+Its design goals are simplicity and fast usage. ashuku can draw graphs [citation needed] and analyze data for correlation.
+Data is stored in plain text files in YAML.
+It's easy to read for both humans and machines.

 ashuku is named after one of the 5 Wisdom Buddhas, 阿閦如来 (ashuku nyorai).
 He is immovable and reflects all emotions like a mirror, showing things as they